Solaris Containers: Description

 and storage assigned to it; there is no requirement for a zone to have any minimum amount of dedicated hardware other than the disk storage necessary for its unique configuration.
 Specifically, it does not require a dedicated CPU, memory, physical network interface or HBA, although any of these can be allocated specifically to one zone.

-Each zone has a security boundary surrounding it which prevents a process associated with one zone from interacting with or observing processes in other zones.
+Each zone has a security boundary surrounding it, preventing a process associated with one zone from interacting with or observing processes in other zones.
 Each zone can be configured with its own separate user list.
 The system automatically manages user ID conflicts; that is, two zones on a system could have a user ID 10000 defined, and each would be mapped to its own unique global identifier.

 A zone can be in one of the following states: